Basketball Rebounding Mentality and FundamentalsBy Dr. James Gels, From the Coach’s Clipboard Basketball Playbook

 The rebounding triangle

 With each shot, try to establish a triangle of players boxing out around the basket.
-Have one player on each side of the hoop and one in front, so that you have a triangle of players boxing out around the hoop.
-Don't get too far under the basket, where a taller player can simply reach over your head for the rebound...box them away from the basket.
+Have one player on each side of the basket and one in front, creating a rebounding triangle.
+Don't get too far under the basket, where a taller player can reach over your head for the rebound - box them away from the basket.

-Especially against teams that like to shoot the three-pointer (which when missed often results in a "long rebound"), whenever possible try to have two perimeter defenders (rebounders) get to the wing-elbow areas on each side to help pick off those long rebounds that go beyond the guys boxing out down low.
+Long rebounds often occur after a missed 3-point shot.
+Try to have two perimeter defenders (rebounders) get to the wing-elbow areas on each side to help secure those long rebounds that go over the guys boxing out inside.

 Rebounding missed free-throws

-The keys are you've got to be aggressive and want the offensive rebound, and you must be quick on your feet and try to get inside position on the defender.
+The keys are you've got to be aggressive and want the offensive rebound, and you must be quick on your feet and get inside position.
 This is a good way to pick up extra easy baskets.
-Some people call 'em "trash" baskets...
-I call 'em hard-working, smart, demoralizing baskets... "back breakers".
+Some people call these "garbage" baskets.
+I call them hard-working, smart, demoralizing baskets - "back breakers".

 The defender should already be between you and the hoop and trying to box you out.
 Make a fake one way, and quickly move your feet and slip around him/her on the other side.
 Once you are inside, now you box out.

-Another technique is to "swim" over the defender.
-If the defender does not have his/her arms up, put your forearm on top of his/hers, pinning it down (without grabbing or holding it), and then move your feet and step around and over the opponent's foot on that side and get inside rebounding position.
+Offensive rebounders should learn the spin move and the swim move.
+If your back is to the basket when the shot goes up, stay low and spin around the offensive player.
+If you are facing the defender when the shot goes up, "swim" over him/her to get inside position.
+If the defender does not have his/her arms up, put your forearm on top of his/hers, pinning it down (without grabbing or holding it), and then move your feet and step around and over the opponent's foot and get inside rebounding position.

 Once you get the ball, be strong and power it right back up to the hoop, usually off the glass.
-There is a good chance you will get fouled, and a good chance for an "old fashioned" three pointer... a put back with a free throw.
-Expect contact, be strong, and try to finish the shot.
+There is a good chance you will get fouled, and have a good chance for an "old fashioned" 3-pointer - a put back with a free throw.
+Expect contact, be strong, and finish the shot.

 Work hard the entire game and make your opponent work.
-You can actually wear the opponent down by the end of the game.
+You can wear the opponent down.
 When your team is behind, the two key elements in catching up and winning are playing great defense and rebounding.
 If you can stop the opponent from scoring, you give your offense a chance to catch up.

-Many championship games are decided by this tough inside play... not the outside jumpers.
-It's not always pretty under the hoop, but all good coaches know how important this aspect of the game really is.
+Many championship games are decided by this tough inside play - not the outside jumpers.
+It's not always pretty under the hoop, but coaches know how important this aspect of the game is.
 You will hear TV commentators talk about "points in the paint" as a key in many games.
-Most of them are retired, very successful coaches, and they know by experience how important.
+Most of them are retired, successful coaches, and they know by experience how important.

 The defensive rebounders in the lowest space along the lane must block-out the adjacent opponent in the middle space.
 The defender should get close to the offensive player.
 For example, if you are on the right side of the lane, have your top (left) foot as near as possible to the offensive player.